 Clinical trial registration- protocols

 Relying on published trials alone can provide a biased view of effectiveness and safety when assessing medical interventions.
-Therefore, all trials should be deposited in a Clinical Trials Registry such as:
+Therefore, all trials should be deposited in a public Clinical Trials Registry such as:

 BJOG no longer publish protocols (including those for meta-analyses).